-If you meet all of the above criteria, you may be considered for a reduced-points offer of a place on your chosen course.
+If you meet all the above criteria, you may be considered for a reduced-points offer of a place on your chosen course.

-For applicants who meet all of the above criteria, GMIT offers a points reduction of up to 50 points of the required points for each course.
+For applicants who meet all the above criteria, GMIT offers a points reduction of up to 50 points of the required points for each course.

 Example: If a courses' points requirement is 320 points, applicants with 280 points or more may be considered for a reduced-points offer.

 - DARE-eligible students with Visual, Hearing or Physical Disabilities.

 - DARE-eligible students who are also eligible for the HEAR Scheme.